lidofinance/lido-improvement-proposals/LIPS/lip-x.md

     ///         Returns the magic value iff `signature` was produced by
     ///         the currently assigned delegatee over `hash`.
     ///         Returns a non-magic value (does not revert) if the contract
-    ///         is paused or no delegatee is assigned. function isValidSignature(bytes32 hash, bytes calldata signature)
+    ///         is terminated or no delegatee is assigned. function isValidSignature(bytes32 hash, bytes calldata signature)
         external
         view